rchgrca/fe-challenge-master/RGARCIA.md

       * results
         * multiple listings: different style on hover
           * display single listing onclick
-        * display "num listings" of "total listings" to increase user confidence
+        * display "numListings" of "totalListings" to increase user confidence
-        * single listing display all data
+        * single listing, display all data details
-        * single listing display laborTypes as links
+        * single listing, display laborTypes as links for convenient filtering
           * onclick, display all listings with that laborType
       * laborTypes
         * hide laborTypes for all